microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 This document describes how to prepare the HoloToolkit sourcecode for use in your project.

-# Download a HoloToolkit-Unity Asset Package
+# 1. Download a HoloToolkit-Unity Asset Package
 You can download archived or daily builds of the HoloToolkit-Unity Asset Packages from the [HoloToolkit Archive](https://riverar.github.io/HoloToolkit-Unity-Builds) Rafael Rivera has so kindly put together for us.

+Once downloaded you can skip down to step 4.

-# Preparing the HoloToolkit-Unity Code
+# 2. Preparing the HoloToolkit-Unity Code

 If you'd like to build the HoloToolkit from the source, you'll need to clone the GitHUb repository at https://github.com/Microsoft/HoloToolkit-Unity.git.
 If you've never cloned a repo before then you should consider using the GitHub desktop client, see https://desktop.github.com/.

-# Preparing to use the HoloToolkit-Unity package
+# 3. Preparing to use the HoloToolkit-Unity package

 Open the folder you just cloned in Unity.